 Cancer begins when healthy cells change and grow out of control, forming a mass or sheet of cells called a tumor.
 A tumor can be cancerous or benign.
 A cancerous tumor is malignant, meaning it can grow and spread to other parts of the body.
 A benign tumor means the tumor can grow but will not spread.

 When breast cancer is limited to the breast and/or nearby lymph node regions, it is called early stage or locally advanced.
 Read about these stages in a different guide on Cancer.Net.
-When breast cancer spreads to an area distant from where it started, doctors say that the cancer has “metastasized.”
+When breast cancer spreads to an area farther from where it started, doctors say that the cancer has “metastasized.”
 They call the area of spread a “metastasis,” or “metastases” if the cancer has spread to more than 1 area.
 The disease is called metastatic breast cancer.
 Another name for metastatic breast cancer is “stage IV (4) breast cancer.”

 Doctors may also call metastatic breast cancer “advanced breast cancer.”
 However, this term should not be confused with “locally advanced breast cancer,” which is breast cancer that has spread to nearby tissues or lymph nodes but not to other parts of the body.

 Metastatic breast cancer may spread to any part of the body.
 It most often spreads to the bones, liver, lungs and brain.
 Even after cancer spreads, it is still named for the area where it began.
 This is called the “primary site” or “primary tumor.”
 For example, if breast cancer spreads to the lungs, doctors call it metastatic breast cancer, not lung cancer.
 This is because the cancer started in breast cells.